-Young scholars are showing an interest in the topic of children in NRMs.[i]
-Swedish scholar, Sanja Nilsson has been studying children in the Knutby Filadelfia community.
-Britishscholar, Amanda van Eck Duymaer van Twist’s 2015 book, Perfect Children, examines children’s experiences of growing up in sectarian religions.
-Swedish professor, Liselotte Frisk, has just completed a 4-year research project funded by the Swedish Research Council on Children in Minority Religions new religions and has an anthology of the same title forthcoming.
+Young scholars are showing an interest in the topic of children in NRMs.
+Swedish scholar Sanja Nilsson has been studying children in the Knutby Filadelfia community.
+Amanda van Eck Duymaer van Twist’s 2015 book, Perfect Children examines children’s experiences of growing up in sectarian religions.
+Swedish professor, Liselotte Frisk, has just completed a 4-year research project funded by the Swedish Research Council on Children in Minority Religions and has an anthology of the same title forthcoming.

 I have just received a five-year Insight Grant from the Social Science and the Humanities Research Council of Canada for my project, “Children in sectarian religions and state control”.
 Hopefully this will lead to some interesting publications on this topic, and some light shed on an understudied aspect of NRMs and the people involved in them.